-Complete this amended worksheet if a change occurs in your original estimated tax.
+Step 4 - Amended worksheet - Complete Step 4 if a change occurs in your original estimated tax.

 1 Enter the amount of PTE income expected in the next tax year.
-1 2 PTE Tax .
-Multiply Line 1 by 4.95% (0.0495).
-2 3 Enter the amount of Illinois net income expected in the next tax year.
-3 4 Multiply Line 3 by 1.5% (.015) and enter the result.
-4 5 Enter the amount of recapture of investment credits expected in the next tax year.
-5 6 Enter the amount of surcharge expected from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee in the next tax year.
+If you are not electing to file and pay PTE tax, enter zero.
+1 2 PTE Tax.
+Multiply Line 1 by 4.95 percent (.0495).
+Enter the amount of Illinois net income expected in the next tax year.
+4 Multiply Line 3 by 1.5 percent (.015) and enter the result.
+Enter the amount of recapture of investment credits expected in the next tax year.
+Enter the amount of surcharge expected from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee in the next tax year.
 6 7 Add Lines 4 through 6 and enter the result.
-7 8 Enter the amount of Illinois tax credits expected in the next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-A. 8 9 Enter the amount of pass-through withholding expected to be made on your behalf in the next tax year or any Schedule K-1-P or Schedule K-1-T you receive.
-10 Enter the amount of any Illinois gambling and sports wagering winnings withholding shown on the next tax year Form(s) W-2G you expect to receive.
+7 8 Enter the amount of Illinois tax credits expected in the next tax year as calculated on the corresponding Form IL-477 or Schedule 1299-A. 8 9 Enter the amount of pass-through withholding (including any eligible investment partnership withholding) expected to be made on your behalf in the next tax year on any Schedule K-1-P or Schedule K-1-T you receive.
+9 10 Enter the amount of any Illinois gambling and sports wagering winnings withholding shown on the next tax year Form(s) W-2G you expect to receive.
 10 11 Add Lines 8 through 10 and enter the result.
 11 12 Subtract Line 11 from Line 7 and enter the result.
 12 13 Add Line 2 and 12.
-If \$500 or less, stop.
-You do not have to make estimated tax payments.
-If more than \$500, continue to Line 11.
-13 14 Subtract Line 8 from Line 13 and enter the result.
-14 15 Divide Line 14 by 4.
-15 16 Multiply Line 15 by the number of previously due estimated payments.
-16 17 Enter the amount of any estimated tax payments actually paid, timely prior year overpayments, timely pass-through withholding and pass-through entity tax credit paid on your behalf, or timely Illinois gambling and sports wagering winnings withholding shown on Form W-2-G you received.
-17 18 Subtract Line 17 from Line 16 and enter the result.
+13 14 Divide Line 13 by 4.
+14 15 Multiply Line 14 by the number of previously due estimated payments.
+15 16 Enter the amount of any estimated tax payments actually paid, timely prior year overpayments, timely pass-through withholding (including any eligible investment partnership withholding) and pass-through entity tax credit paid on your behalf, or timely Illinois gambling and sports wagering winnings withholding shown on Form W-2-G you received.
+17 Subtract Line 16 from Line 15 and enter the result.
 This amount may be negative.
-18 19 Add Lines 15 and 18 and enter the result.
+17 18 Add Lines 14 and 17 and enter the result.
 If positive, this is the amount due on your next payment due date.
 If zero or negative, the amount due on your next payment due date is zero.
-If Line 19 is negative, continue to Line 20.
+If Line 18 is negative, continue to Line 19.
 Otherwise, stop here.
-19 20 If Line 19 is negative, enter that amount as a positive number.
-20 21 Subtract Line 20 from Line 15 and enter the result.
+18 19 If Line 18 is negative, enter that amount as a positive number.
+19 20 Subtract Line 19 from Line 14 and enter the result.
 This is the amount due on the following due date, if applicable.
-21
+20

-=Note Pay electronically at tax.illinois.gov or use next tax year's Form IL-1120-ST-V to mail your payment.
+≡Note Pay electronically at tax.illinois.gov or use Form IL-1120-ST-V to mail your payment.

-Failure to use the correct voucher for your estimated payments may result in your payment being misapplied, penalties and interest, a delay in the processing of your return, or a delay in the generation of any overpayment.
+Failure to use the correct voucher for your estimated payments or prepayments may result in your payment being misapplied, penalties and interest, a delay in the processing of your return, or a delay in the generation of any overpayment.